qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 =================

-The :guilabel:`Expression` tab provides the main interface to write expressions using functions as well as layer's fields and values.
+The :guilabel:`Expression` tab provides the main interface to write expressions using functions, layer's fields and values.
 It contains widgets to:

 * type expressions using functions and/or fields.
-A preview of the expression's result is displayed at the bottom of the dialog.
+At the bottom of the dialog, is displayed the result of the expression evaluated on the first feature of the layer.
 * select the appropriate function among a list, organized in groups.
 A search box is available to filter the list and quickly find a particular function or field.
   Double-clicking on the item's name adds it to the expression being written.